JonasKruckenberg/imagetools/docs/vite/src/interfaces/ResizeOptions.md

 Defined in: packages/core/dist/transforms/resize.d.ts:15

 The width in pixels for the 1x pixel density descriptor.
-If supplied, the srcset, img and picture output formats use pixel density descriptors rather than width descriptors.
+If supplied, output will use pixel density descriptors rather than width descriptors.
-This is consumed when generating the output, so it can be used with or without a `w`/`h`/`aspect` directive.

 ***